mongodb/docs/source/includes/drivers_connect.rst

      - id: nodejs
        content: |

-         The following is a basic example of how to connect to MongoDB using the Node.js driver.
+         The following is an outline with the minimum code necessary to connect to MongoDB using the Node.js driver.
-         You'll make addiitons over the next few steps to read data.
+         You'll make additions over the next few steps to read data.

          .. literalinclude:: /includes/code/node/crud-read-connect.js
             :caption: crud-read.js